Rashtriya Indian Military College: Section system

-The school is divided into four houses.
-Each cadet is assigned a house at the start of his time in the school and will remain in that house for the whole of their school career.
-These houses were earlier called Rawlinson, Kitchner and Roberts and the new names were given in the post-independence years.
-Each house is looked after by one House Master (called Section Master) who is assisted by one or two Section Tutors.
-There is fierce competition between the houses which well continues for the rest of the life among the Old Boys or the Rimcollians.
+The school is divided into four sections.
+Each cadet is assigned a section at the start of his time in the school and will remain in that section for the whole of their school career.
+These sections were earlier called Rawlinson, Kitchener and Roberts and the new names were given in the post-independence years.
+Each section is looked after by one Section Master (called Section Master) who is assisted by one or two Section Tutors.
+There is fierce competition between the sections which well continues for the rest of the life among the Old Boys or the Rimcollians.